AnkiTools/AnkiSharp/README.md

 	- Once on the breakpoint, click on the 'Step Into' button (F11)

 Then you will be redirected in the AnkiSharp nuget code.
 Finally, please report the issue and start contributing.

+### Tutorial and documentation

+This repo as a wiki : [Wiki](https://github.com/AnkiTools/AnkiSharp/wiki).
+You can look at any function individually or follow the guide tour by click on the next link at the end of each page.

 ### Basic use
 ``` csharp